uwspstar/20-Day-Challenge-List/SQL/SSRS/ETL.md

 ---

 Below is a diagram illustrating a simple ETL (Extract, Transform, Load) flow using SSIS concepts.
-You can copy and paste this code into a Mermaid-compatible editor (such as [Mermaid Live Editor](https://mermaid.live/)) to visualize it.

 ```mermaid
 flowchart LR